nextflow-io/nextflow/docs/plugins.md

 ```

 Multiple plugins can be specified by separating them with a comma.
-When specifiying plugins via the command line, any plugin declarations in the Nextflow config file are ignored.
+When specifying plugins via the command line, any plugin declarations in the Nextflow config file are ignored.

 ## Index